ori-community/bf-rando/README.md

 ### Why write another randomiser?

+* To separate out QoL and accessibility features into different mods, allowing you to play with them without it being rando
-For a better developer workflow, mainly.
-Also to make it compatible with other mods.
+* For a better developer workflow
+* To make it compatible with other mods

 ### Sein text is back!